CleanroomMC/cleanroom-website/docs/groovy-script/groovy/lists.md

 ## Spread Operator

-Using the [Spread Operator](./operators.md#spread) you can call methods or access fields on a all objects inside a list.
+Using the [Spread Operator](./operators.md#spread) you can call methods or access fields on an all objects inside a list.

 ```groovy
 class Demo {